-The Suncoast Black Arts Collaborative (SBAC), a nonprofit organization that uses the unifying power of the arts to nurture inclusion and diversity across the regional arts and cultural landscape presents “The Black Experience in the Arts in Higher Education,” as part of its four-part Arts & Racial Justice / Discovery Series, Monday, October 4, 5:30-7 p.m., at Florida Studio Theatre, 1241 N Palm Ave, Sarasota.
-The moderator for the event is Dr. Denise Davis-Cotton, director, Florida Center for PAInT, USF.
+The Suncoast Black Arts Collaborative (SBAC), a nonprofit organization that uses the unifying power of the arts to nurture inclusion and diversity across the regional arts and cultural landscape presents “The Black Experience in the Arts in Higher Education,” as part of its four-part Arts & Racial Justice / Discovery Series.
+The moderator for the event was Dr. Denise Davis-Cotton, director, Florida Center for PAInT, USF.
 Panelists are: Dr. Karen A. Holbrook, regional chancellor, USF, Sarasota-Manatee; Dr. Patricia Okker, president, New College of Florida; Dr. Carol Probstfeld, president, State College of Florida; and Dr. Larry Thompson, president, Ringling College of Art and Design.
-The event also features faculty and students from area higher education institutions.
-This event is a fundraiser for SBAC’s programs and is limited to 100 guests.
-Masks are required to be worn at the event.
-Tickets are $100 per person and are not available for purchase until September 1.
+The event also featured faculty and students from area higher education institutions.

 According to Michéle Des Verney Redwine, SBAC’s founder, the Arts and Racial Justice / Discovery Series provides a forum for artists and arts and civic leaders to participate in a dialogue Redwine describes as “courageous conversations.”
 The first panel, in January, explored issues of diversity, equity, and inclusion in the visual arts.
 The second panel, in March, focused on the performing arts.
 The third panel, in April, centered on issues of equity in the literary, film and media arts.

 “Higher educational institutions are learning how to engage